Diagrams for Bobbin Lace

 Footsides

 A footside that works for one set of recipes may not work for another.
 This has to do with footside twists that may or may not collapse with ground twists or vice versa.
-These collapsing stitches are explained with example patterns on the color rules page.
+These collapsing stitches are explained with example patterns on the color code page.

 On the right a simplified pattern (blue) without collapsed twists and a tct as basis (give or take a twist) as shown between the bobbins.
 This basis gives you more options.
-The two different footsides have each their own consequences for the flow of threads.
+The two different footsides each have their own consequences for the flow of threads.

 The example on the left has a rclcrclcr as basis, again give or take a twist at the start or end.
 A passive (red line) more or less is not significant to control the thread flow, but you might want more pairs for more elaborate footsides.
 For that purpose you need another detour.
 The stitches and threads page has a link “back” to the pattern definition page.
 That page has room for five more pairs in the left footside.
 See this advanced technique.
 The pattern definition page has a link to the stitches and threads page.
 The links back and forth preserve the pattern from the mixer page as long as you did not change the number of columns for the left footside.
 Both detour pages give you a chance to adjust the swatch size and have links to return.
 See the show help links buttons on the detour pages.